jhonis95/berbat-photos/src/cms/reviewPage/en/review-page.md

         and help future clients know what to expect!
   button_text: Send
   label_name: Name
-  resume: Resume your experience in one frase
+  label_resume: Resume your experience in one frase
   label_message: Message
 ---